blackball/EmacsOpenAtPosition/README.md

 }
 ```

-Then you can use, following types of cmds to open file at position:
+Then you can use following types of cmds to open file at position:
 ```bash
 em a.cpp # normal
 em a.cpp:7 # open a.cpp and move the cursor at the begining of row 1